-Capita Transition / Set up Years 2-3 3.2 Move Working Capital While it would be assumed that Tenet would retain its balance sheet assets and liabilities at the point of Handover, the District would need to carefully plan for working capital funding to pay for: All DRMC's operating expenses1: At least from Day 1 of the Handover, there are expected to be delays in the ability to bill and collect for services provided to patients (which can extend from weeks to months, and timelines are not always certain).
+Ref Transition / Set up Pre-Handover and Year 1 (transition) Years 2-3 3.1 Working Capital While it would be assumed that Tenet would retain its balance sheet assets and liabilities at the point of Handover, the District would need to carefully plan for working capital funding to pay for: All DRMC's operating expenses1: At least from Day 1 of the Handover, there are expected to be delays in the ability to bill and collect for services provided to patients (which can extend from weeks to months, and timelines are not always certain).
 Typical collection cycle is 45 days, but the transition of NPI and provider numbers can cause further delays.
 In most cases, payments withheld would eventually be paid, though the delay causes cash flow pressure.
 Purchase of supplies and inventory (which are higher at the outset compared to the typical run rate given the need to build adequate stock levels) Upfront transition expenses (including professional support services).
 We estimate \$10.6 million would be incurred pre-Handover, though for ease of modeling we have included all start-up and transition costs in Year 1 in preparing our Financial Estimate (section 4).
 Essential maintenance including deferred maintenance that may have been deprioritized by Tenet in the years prior to the Handover.
 Cash reserves, for unexpected events.
 See Appendix III for analysis of the Days Cash on Hand for Health Care Districts.
 We estimate 60 days' cash as a cushion to manage short term cash needs.
 Financing of working capital can take various forms.
-Options may include: District funding from its cash reserves, Line of Credit, Asset-Backed Loan (collateralized by assets such as Accounts Receivable), Revenue Bonds and Negotiable Promissory Notes (see Debt section for more information). suppli Moveable Equipment, supplies & inventories transferred to the District at the end of the lease and the terms of transfer is subject to negotiation between the parties.
-Moveable equipment may not be included in the definition of Termination Assets and if so, such
+Options may include: District funding from its cash reserves, Line of Credit, Asset-Backed Loan (collateralized by assets such as Accounts Receivable), Revenue Bonds and Negotiable Promissory Notes (see Debt section for more information).
+3.2 Moveable Equipment, supplies & inventories The Tenet Lease2 ("Lease") includes clauses related to "Termination Assets"3.
+Such assets may be transferred to the District at the end of the lease and the terms of transfer is subject to negotiation between the parties.
+Moveable equipment may not be included in the definition of Termination Assets and if so, such equipment would need to be acquired by the District.
+Inventory and Prepaids are described in a different section of the Lease.
+Such assets may be transferred to the District at net book value.

-&lt;sup>1 - Note: cash operating expenses for DRMC are expected to be over \$50 million per month (per Gibbins Advisors high-level Financial Estimate, see section 4).
+1 - Note: cash operating expenses for DRMC are expected to be over \$50 million per month (per Gibbins Advisors high-level Financial Estimate, see section 4).

-&lt;sup>2 - Hospital Lease Agreement by Desert Hospital District as Lessor and Tenet HealthSystem Desert, inc. as Lessee dated as of May 30, 1997
+2 - Hospital Lease Agreement by Desert Hospital District as Lessor and Tenet HealthSystem Desert, inc. as Lessee dated as of May 30, 1997

-&lt;sup>3- "The Termination Assets shall include all real and personal property and all tangible and intangible assets which are owned by the Lessee and used in connection with the Desert Businesses..." (at page 44)
+3- "The Termination Assets shall include all real and personal property and all tangible and intangible assets which are owned by the Lessee and used in connection with the Desert Businesses..." (at page 44) Page 164 of 388